Guide to the Blanche H. Clark scrapbook, 1923-1928

 - Women college students--North Carolina--Durham.

-[Identification of item], Blanche H. Clark scrapbook, University Archives, Duke University.
+[Identification of item], Blanche H. Clark scrapbook, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Blanche H. Clark scrapbook was received by the University Archives as a gift in 1991.